ncklinux/Checkmk/README.md

 # OMD ;) The Open Monitoring Distribution https://docs.checkmk.com/latest/en/omd_basics.html
 $ omd version # Should print out something like "OMD - Open Monitoring Distribution Version 2.1.0p18.cfe" with the actual version (2.1.0p18) I've used in this case

-# Let's see first what it did on our system (i'm curious..)
+# Let's see first what it did on our system
-$ sudo systemctl list-units | grep "check\|omd" # Just some services..
+$ sudo systemctl list-units | grep "check\|omd" # One service at the moment
+# check-mk-free-2.1.0p18.service   loaded active exited   LSB: OMD sites
-$ netstat -tupln # Runs with Apache on port 5000
+$ sudo netstat -tupln # Nothing at the moment
-$ which omd # The binary..
+$ which omd # The binary
-$ ls -ls / # A symlink..
+$ ls -ls / # A symlink
 # lrwxrwxrwx 1 root root 8 Jan 4 19:58 omd -> /opt/omd
-$ ls -ls /opt/omd/ # Here are Apache, possible sites (instances I guess) and versions..
+$ ls -ls /opt/omd/ # Here are Apache, sites (instances I guess) and versions
-# OK, very nice!

 #Let's create our first monitoring site now, the instance (and you can have of multiple of them)
 $ omd create mymonitoring # You can replace mymonitoring your own name and should print something like the following: